mwichtlh/rt-vqm/README.md

 > U.S. Patent Number 5,446,492, entitled "A Perception-based Video Quality Measurement System," issued on August 29, 1995.
 > U.S. Patent Number 6,496,221, entitled "In-Service Video Quality Measurement System Utilizing an Arbitrary Bandwidth Ancillary Data Channel," issued December 17, 2002.

+Please note that there is no warranty for the program, to the extent permitted by applicable law.
+The program ist provided "as is" and there is no warranty of any kind.

+## Support

+This program is a research prototype, not a software project intended to be used in productive systems.
+Consequently, we cannot provide support for it.
+However, feel free to fork the code for your own purposes.

 ## Citing

 If you use this code for publications, please cite the following publication.